Ilya Nekolenko

-Ilya Nekolenko (born July 31, 1993) is a Russian professional ice hockey defenceman.
-He is currently playing with ORG Beijing in the Supreme Hockey League (VHL).
-He has formerly played in the Kontinental Hockey League (KHL).
+Ilya Nekolenko (born July 31, 1993) is a Russian former professional ice hockey defenceman.
+He most notably played in the Kontinental Hockey League (KHL).

 Playing career

 Nekolenko made his Kontinental Hockey League debut playing with Atlant Moscow Oblast during the 2012–13 KHL season.
-He has also played with HC Spartak Moscow and Severstal Cherepovets before signing a one-year contract with Croatian-based entrant club, KHL Medveščak Zagreb on June 17, 2015.
+In 2013, Nekolenko was traded to HC Spartak Moscow and split the season between the KHL and MHL, winning the MHL Championship.
+He was then moved to Severstal Cherepovets before signing a one-year contract with Croatian-based entrant club, KHL Medveščak Zagreb on June 17, 2015.
 He was later released from his contract without featuring with Zagreb to sign a new one-year contract with Metallurg Novokuznetsk on July 31, 2015.
+In 2016, Nekolenko was called up to the Russian National Team and signed a two-year deal with Sibir Novosibirsk.
+Nekolenko's time in Siberia was marred by a five-game suspension for throwing a puck at a referee.
+Before the start of the 2017 season, Nekolenko was traded to HC Yugra in exchange for Alexander Makarov.
+Just 3 months later, Nekolenko's contract was terminated as he fell out of favour with the new coach.
+He was picked up by Neftekhimik Nizhnekamsk, where he appeared in one playoff game.

-After six seasons in his native Russia in the KHL, Nekolenko opted to pursue a North American career, signing an initial one-year contract for the 2018–19 season with the Reading Royals in the ECHL on September 4, 2018.
+After six seasons in his native country Russia in the KHL, Nekolenko opted to pursue a North American career, signing a one-year contract for the 2018–19 season with the Reading Royals in the ECHL on September 4, 2018.
 After making 3 appearances with the Royals for 1 assist, Nekolenko was placed on waivers and claimed by the Newfoundland Growlers on November 12, 2018.
+Nekolenko played 18 games with the Growlers, but was scratched for the entirety of their playoff run on their way to winning the Kelly Cup.

+Nekolenko, alongside Growlers teammate Semyon Babintsev, were inaugural members of ORG Beijing.
+Nekolenko later left the club for Dizel Penza, where he finished the season.

 Personal

-His younger brother, Arkhip (born March 11, 1996) was drafted in the first round, 20th overall, by Spartak Moscow in the 2013 KHL Junior Draft.
+His younger brother, Arkhip (born March 11, 1996), was drafted in the first round, 20th overall, by Spartak Moscow in the 2013 KHL Junior Draft.